-Seasonal affective disorder (SAD), commonly known as the winter blues, is a form of depression that usually hits during the months of the year that have less sunlight (Seasonal Affective Disorder in Spring?).
+Seasonal affective disorder (SAD), commonly known as the winter blues, is a form of depression that usually hits during the months of the year that have less sunlight.

 While most people have heard of the winter blues or even SAD, they may not realize they have it or how to treat it.
 Through wellness programs, human resources departments can bring awareness to employees and provide education on how to treat seasonal affective disorder.